TheOdinProject/curriculum/javascript/path.md

 TODO:
 1. DONE make lessons into files
 2. DONE Update file URLs
-3. Massage lessons into real lessons
+3. DONE Massage lessons into real lessons
-4. Rework the ordering to create more sections
+4. DONE Rework the ordering to create more sections
 5. Fill in lesson descriptions
 6. SEO up the titles
 6. Fill in projects